Top 10 tips to lose weight on low carb or keto for women 40+

 Dr. Wendy Kohrt, of the University of Colorado Denver, leads its IMAGE program (Investigation into Metabolism, Age, Gender and Exercise) and has been studying the impacts of menopause for more than 20 years.
 She has found that during menopause women’s metabolisms slow by about 50 calories a day and that women experience more food cravings, less movement and more muscle loss, which together create a quadruple whammy for gradual weight gain over time.3 Kohrt notes, however, that menopause itself has been vastly under-researched over the years, a point shared by other commentators, considering the impact it has on the health and wellness of millions of women.4

 Dr. Sarah Hallberg notes: “Weight gain happens at menopause — we all know it — but research cannot yet fully explain why.
 It is not as universal an issue as generally perceived.
 Why menopausal women eating low carb or keto should stall or even gain weight is not really known either.
 We intend to try to understand this better.”

 Here are our top ten tips from our experts to kick you out of a stall — which applies to women in menopause, or anyone experiencing a weight loss plateau or not having sufficient success on low carb keto eating.

 For weight loss, protein should be adequate but not excessive.
 “Number one issue for stalls, in my experience, is too much protein,” says Dr. Hallberg.
 “Women can much more easily over-consume protein compared to men.
 If you and your husband are eating the same size steak, you are probably consuming too much.”

 Dr. Naiman is less concerned with keeping protein intake modest.
-But apart from him, the general advice from our group of experts is to eat between 0.5 to 1.5 g of protein per kilogram of body weight per day.
-A woman whose reference body weight (not actual body weight) is 70 kg (154 lbs) woman would therefore eat no more than 105 g of protein per day, and perhaps significantly less.
+The general advice from our group of experts is to eat between 1.0 to 1.5 g of protein per kilogram of reference body weight per day.
+A woman whose reference body weight (not actual body weight) is 70 kg (154 lbs) would therefore eat no more than 105 g of protein per day.